To foster a community that celebrates, educates and empowers those with Dyslexia

 We also found that there was a significant need for access to vetted information and positive support for families and teachers about Dyslexia.
 There is a need to change the narrative surrounding Dyslexia from that of hardship, turmoil, and misunderstanding to one of strength, empowerment and celebration.

 Celebrate Dyslexia has three initiatives to provide solutions.
-Between the medical, educational, and social (high profile celebratory) components, a change in the narrative of Dyslexia in the community will be ignited, with the goal of positive life changing impact on the educational and medical processes for the next generation.
+Between the medical, educational, and strength-based celebratory components, a change in the narrative of Dyslexia in the community will be ignited, with the goal of positive life changing impact on the educational and medical processes for the next generation.

 Medically the focus will be on changing the ICD 10 code of Dyslexia from a research symptom to a definitive neurological condition.
 Not only will insurance companies cover diagnosis and treatment, but clinical practice guidelines will be enforced at well child visits to greatly contribute to earlier diagnosis and treatment.